Ja'Den McKenzie

-Ja'Den McKenzie (born February 1, 2000) is an American football running back for Rhode Island.
-He previously played college football for Division II school West Chester where he became a top-ten rusher in school history before transferring to Rhode Island in 2023.
+Ja'Den McKenzie (born February 1, 2000) is an American former college football running back.
+He previously played for Division II school West Chester where he became a top-ten rusher in school history before transferring to Rhode Island in 2023.
 He attended and played high school football for Springfield High School in Springfield Township, Pennsylvania.

 At West Chester he was a three-time First-Team All-PSAC East selection and finished his career there top-fifteen in rushing touchdowns, touchdowns, and career rushing yards.

-Early life and high school career
+Early life

-McKenzie was born in Morton, Pennsylvania on February 1, 2001.
+McKenzie was born in Morton, Pennsylvania on February 1, 2000.
 He attended, played high school football and basketball for Springfield High School in Springfield Township, Pennsylvania.
 As a sophomore, he appeared in one game where he had one carry for 63 yards.

 As a junior in 2016, he ran 236 times for 1,288 yards and 12 touchdowns.

 As a senior in 2017, he ran 196 times for 1,273 yards and 18 touchdowns.
 He ran for 100+ yards in four games.
 He also caught 15 passes for 169 yards and two touchdowns.
 During the District I Class 5A playoffs he would be ejected and then suspended for the team's next game after two unsportsmanlike conduct personal fouls in the team's win over Haverford.
 The team would win 38–0 against Penncrest despite McKenzie's absence and after he returned the team would make it all the way to the quarterfinals before being eliminated by Academy Park.